piano35-edb/barman-docs-rewrite/docs/recovering/using_recovery.md

 3. Config files which need special handling by Barman are copied from the recovery destination, analysed or edited as required, and copied back to the recovery destination using Rsync.
 4. The staging directory for the backup is removed.

-Because Barman does not know anything about the environment in which it will be deployed it relies on the `recovery_staging_path` option in order to choose a suitable location for the staging directory.
+Barman doesn't know anything about the environment in which it will be deployed, so it relies on the `recovery_staging_path` option in order to choose a suitable location for the staging directory.

-If you are using the `backup_compression` option you *must* therefore either set `recovery_staging_path` in the global/server config *or* use the `--recovery-staging-path` option with the `barman recover` command.
-If you do neither of these things and attempt to recover a compressed backup then Barman will fail rather than try to guess a suitable location.
+If you're using the `backup_compression` option you must do one of the following:

+- Set `recovery_staging_path` in the global/server config.
+- Use the `--recovery-staging-path` option with the `barman recover` command.

+If you do neither of these things and attempt to recover a compressed backup, Barman will fail rather than try to guess a suitable location.